darya-akimova/github_intro_talk/intro_to_github_and_pages.md

-Intro to Github and Github Pages
+Intro to GitHub and GitHub Pages
 ========================================================
 author: Darya Akimova
 date: 10/3/2017